SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 Is this in line with the Docker philosophy?
 You have a good explanation of the `s6-overlay` maintainers' viewpoint here: <https://github.com/just-containers/s6-overlay#the-docker-way>

-The use of a process manager will give us the possibility to run one or more processes at a time in a Docker container.
+The use of a process supervisor will give us the possibility to run one or more processes at a time in a Docker container.
 That's just what we need.

 So to add it to your images, you will find `TODO: [S6] Install` placeholders in